Noussair Mazraoui: Personal life

-Mazraoui was born in Leiderdorp in the Netherlands to Moroccan parents.
+Mazraoui was born in Leiderdorp in the Netherlands to Moroccan parents from Tétouan Province.
 He is a devout Muslim.

 International career

 Mazraoui was eligible to represent the Netherlands or Morocco at international level.
 He played youth international football for Morocco at under-20 level.
 He made his debut for the senior Morocco national team in September 2018, against Malawi.

-On 10 November 2021, Mazraoui revealed that the relations between him and Moroccan national team coach Vahid Halilhodžić fell.
-On 13 March 2022, Mazraoui and his Moroccan teammate, Hakim Ziyech, both rejected Halilhodžić's invitation to represent Morocco in the 2022 FIFA World Cup qualification – CAF third round against DR Congo.
-He later accepted to join the national team and represented Morocco in the 2022 FIFA World Cup after Halilhodžić was replaced by Walid Regragui.
+On 10 November 2021, Mazraoui revealed that the relationship between him and Moroccan national team coach Vahid Halilhodžić had deteriorated following a clash.
+On 13 March 2022, Mazraoui and his Morocco teammate, Hakim Ziyech, both rejected Halilhodžić's invitation to represent Morocco in a World Cup qualification match against DR Congo.

-On 10 November 2022, he was named in Morocco's 26-man squad for the 2022 FIFA World Cup in Qatar.
-He played a big role in Morocco's charge to the semi-finals, helping them become the first African side to reach this stage at a World Cup.
+He later returned to the national team after Halilhodžić was replaced by Walid Regragui and was named in Morocco's 26-man squad for the 2022 World Cup in Qatar.
+He played a big role in Morocco's run to the semi-finals, helping them become the first African side to reach this stage at a World Cup.

 On 28 December 2023, Mazraoui was among the 27 players selected by coach Walid Regragui to represent Morocco in the 2023 Africa Cup of Nations.
+He was also included in the squad called up for 2025 Africa Cup of Nations.
+Mazraoui helped Morocco, the host nation, advance to the final, where they faced Senegal who defeated Morocco 1–0.
+However, in March 2026, the result was overturned due to the Senegal players walking off the pitch to protest a refereeing decision, handing Morocco the title.

+On 26 May 2026, Mazraoui was selected for the 26-man squad for the 2026 FIFA World Cup.

+Style of play

+Renowned for his versatility, Mazraoui can play in several positions, but is most comfortable playing on the right side of defence.
+His versatility and mastery of the basics of football led to former United manager Erik ten Hag starting him as an attacking midfielder in a UEFA Europa League tie against Fenerbahçe.
+During the tenure of Ruben Amorim, he featured as both a right-sided centre-back and a right wing-back in Amorim's signature 3-4-3 formation.